AmazeeLabs/styled_google_map/README.txt

  * Configure configuration in Structure » Content Types » Your content type:
   - Include a Geofield for your node content type.
   - In the Display View, choose Styled Google Map as format.
-  - Give in your dessired Google Map settings.
+  - Give in your desired Google Map settings.

 Suggestions for additional settings are most welcome.